sbarthol/scoogle/README.md

 ### Seed

-The web crawler takes as input the seed in the shape of an XML file.
+The web crawler takes as input the seed in the shape of one or more XML files.
 Find below an example of such a file.
 The different fields designate the following:

 - `link` The link to a source.
 The web crawler will take all the links as a seed.
 - `depth` The depth up to which each source will be crawled.